Coffee-93/Coffee-93/README.md

 💻 M.S. in Artificial Intelligence — concentration in Machine Learning, minor in Computer Science.

-⚕️ My background is in public health, medicine and biochemistry.
+⚕️ My background is in medicine and public health.
 Ask me about it some time!